-So… what do we do to help our kids improve their skills, acquire and learn new information?
+What do we do to help our kids improve their skills, acquire and learn new information?
 How do we help struggling learners to progress academically?

 Instead of an entire sheet of 25 math problems, grab a blank piece of paper and write out one math problem in large text.

 That one math problem on a clean sheet of paper is less threatening and now more accessible to your child.
 Anxiety lessens and the brain is then more available to learn.
 I would rather a child do five math problems and learn for the long-term, than have a student fight through tears and stress to finish twenty-five.

 The next time your child starts to melt down at the thought of reading or doing math, remember, “Remove the barriers.”

 - Grab a sticky note and cover up the majority of text on a page and read line by line.